NYU-CSO/recitation/r1/README.md

 * Using the command line only, find out how many lines are inside the nginx.c file (hint: one solution requires you to run multiple commands separately).

+* How would you rename a file?
+Create a file and rename it.

 ---

 # Program development